minghai/MikuMikuSequencer/README.md

 when you'd like to with a command which is described below.

 This is useful feature.
 But it requires around 220[ms] for writing lyrics into the slots.
-So it requires 3.3[s] for the max and you can't use MIDI note while writing lyrics.
+So it requires max 3.3[s] for full slots and you can't use MIDI note while writing lyrics.
-You can play the music with WAV notes among that.
+You can play the music with WAV notes among that time.

 # commands